rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 dramatically, we cannot save everything and the cost of maintaining a trusted repository remains substantial.
 Many of these challenges are familiar from traditional archives.
-For instance, selection policies could help in controlling the many poorly documented data sets in some repositories.
+For instance, selection policies typical in archives could help in controlling the many poorly documented data sets in some repositories.
 Yet, prioritization is difficult[^26] (Whyte & Wilson, 2010).

 The Open Archival Information System (OAIS) provides a reference model for the management of archives (Lee, 2010).
 The OAIS framework has been